 Adrian graduated from Northland College in Ashland, Wisconsin with a Bachelor of Science in Sustainable Community Development and Sociology with an emphasis on social justice.
 He is a recent graduate with experience working with students of color.
 He is Mexican-American and fully bilingual.
 He co-founded and co-directed a Multicultural Center that provides adequate resources to ensure the academic and social success of students of color at Northland College.
 Adrian joined La Oportunidad in the summer of 2016 and is the coordinator of the Young Professionals Program for Latino Youth.

-Elizabet Vargas – Office Manager & Volunteer Program Coordinator
+Elizabet Vargas – Office Manager & El Camino Program Coordinator

 Born in Peru, Elizabet is bilingual and bicultural.
 She holds a bachelor’s degree in Social Communications from Universidad Nacional Mayor de San Marcos/Lima, Peru.
 Elizabet joined La Oportunidad in early 2015 and as a recent immigrant with indigenous roots, she brings a unique perspective to our organization and students she works with.

-The Executive Director and all the Program Coordinators are bilingual (English and Spanish) and bicultural/culturally competent.
+The Executive Director and all the Program Coordinators are bilingual (English and Spanish) and bicultural.